009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 Below we designed a flow chart how our speech recognition works in three steps:
 <img width="1044" alt="Bildschirmfoto 2021-06-03 um 18 31 40" src="https://user-images.githubusercontent.com/83067079/120679900-fb4b7980-c499-11eb-87d2-a69cd24ddc16.png">

+The flow chart already shows the three challenges we had:
+* The first big deal is to transform speech to text.
+For that we need a few libraries and Hal needs to "record" spoken words.
+* The next big step for us is the Natural Language Processing (NLP) itself.
+The spoken words should be interpreted and for that we need spaCy as a library.
+* The last step in our process is the text to speech transformation.
+After our speech assistant Hal "understood" the spoken words, he should be able to give a spoken answer.

 - - - -